-Poitiers, sitting on a hilltop overlooking two rivers, is a charming country town whose comes from a long and sometimes influential history – as the seat of the dukes of Aquitaine, for instance – is discernible in the winding lines of the streets and the breadth of architectural fashions represented in its buildings.
+Poitiers, sitting on a hilltop overlooking two rivers, is a charming country town whose long and sometimes influential history – as the seat of the dukes of Aquitaine, for instance – is discernible in the winding lines of the streets and the breadth of architectural fashions represented in its buildings.
 Its pedestrian precincts and wonderful central gardens make for comfortable sightseeing, while the large student population ensures a lively atmosphere in the restaurants and pavement cafés.

 The town is home to one of the most famous churches in France, Notre-Dame-la-Grande, built in the twelfth-century during the reign of Eleanor.
 The most exceptional thing about the church is the west front.
 The facade is not conventionally beautiful, squat and loaded as it is with detail to a degree that the modern eye could regard as fussy.
 And yet it’s this detail which is enthralling, ranging from the domestic to the disturbingly anarchic.
 Such elaborate sculpted facades – and domes like pine cones on turret and belfry – are the hallmarks of the Poitou brand of Romanesque.
 Inside the church, the original Romanesque frescoes are gone, except in the apse vault above the choir, and the crypt.
 The columns and vaults were repainted by Joly-Leterme in 1851.